-The ApexRemote Serial uses DIP switches to set up a portion of the ApexRemote's functions and are shown Figure 4-1.
+The ApexRemote Serial uses DIP switches to set up a portion of the ApexRemote's functions.
+The DIP switches are shown Figure 4-1.

 Figure 4-1 ApexRemote Serial Connectors and DIP Switch

 Refer to Table 4-1 for detailed DIP switch settings, their meaning and effects.